gdha/www.it3.be/projects/rear-user-guide.md

    for one REAR-10 subscription we will spend 1 hour per week working on the documentation.
 A REAR-100 subscription will guarantee 3 hours per week of work.
  - For each customer buying a ReaR subscription we will add the customer name to the [SPONSORS](https://github.com/rear/rear-user-guide/blob/master/SPONSORS.md) file (on approval only of course, otherwise we will just say 'anonymous' as customer name) so that the community can see how many sponsors there are and have a good feeling of the amount of time we will spend on the documentation project.

-If you would like to see your use case being automated tested you need to subscribe for one of the [ReaR support offerings]({{ site.url }}/rear-support/)

  - External link to [ReaR User Guide Documenation](https://relax-and-recover.org/rear-user-guide/)
  - External link to [ReaR User Guide GitHub Sources](https://github.com/rear/rear-user-guide)